evahteri/csb-project-1/README.md

 https://github.com/evahteri/csb-project-1/blob/ab3f3e3e7f09cd3507bfbfc406349a4091e80ecb/templates/index.html#L41

 Missing CSRF protection allows users that are not signed in to use forms to insert data.
 The application does not check that a page request is made by a logged in user.
-If a signed in user is lured in to an external page that calls the application's function to create a new post, the post would be created and the post would seem that it is sent by the user that is signed in.
+If a signed in user is lured into an external page that calls the application's function to create a new post, the post would be created and the post would seem that it is sent by the user that is signed in.

 #### Fix